-When you prepay your mortgage, it means that you make extra payments on your mortgage principal.
-Prepaying can save you thousands of dollars in interest, pay off your loan early and build equity faster.
+When you prepay your mortgage, it means that you make extra payments on your principal loan balance.
+Paying additional principal on your mortgage can save you thousands of dollars in interest and help you build equity faster.

 There are several ways to prepay a mortgage:

 - Apply a lump sum after an inheritance or other windfall.

 - Make an extra mortgage payment every year.

 - Add extra dollars to every payment.